majamitbhati/AstroShop/src/content/shops/trehan-iris-greater-noida-second-floor-retail-shop-sfs27.md

 ---

 > _This is one of the best Retail shops available in the biggest upcoming commercial mall of Greater Noida, Trehan IRIS Broadway Greno West.
-This is a corner retial store, offering visibility from both the sides of the walkway intersection.
-Corner shops are generally rented on a higher rent because it offers, higher revenue to the tenants._

-##lorem ipsum

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Sapiente aliquam hic mollitia.
-Atque itaque, a neque provident ratione optio, aspernatur fuga animi explicabo quod repudiandae deleniti suscipit deserunt necessitatibus error quo?
-Ipsa natus fugiat blanditiis modi beatae quo dolorum reprehenderit sed, at voluptas incidunt odit voluptatibus molestias esse debitis laudantium animi cumque corporis ea?
-Reiciendis dolores veniam suscipit ipsam nam eligendi esse cumque reprehenderit?
-Illum consequatur deleniti est porro, optio libero dolores at natus!
-Veniam possimus aspernatur quo adipisci dignissimos excepturi accusamus aliquid quod cupiditate, voluptates ipsa voluptatem alias, deserunt quis magni minima ducimus explicabo veritatis velit ullam atque quaerat.
+This is a decent sized affordable retail shop on the second floor of the mall which is dedicated to serve Women's and Kidswear Brands Only._

+### Overview of the shop
+* **Floor:** This retail shop is available upon the second floor of the mall which is part of the cluster called, "Verv" and is dedicated to Women's and Kidswear Brands only.
+* **Layout:** This is a trapezium shaped shop, without any column in between the shop ensuring better inventory and staff management within the shop.
+* **Size:** Super Area of this shop is 203.44 sq. ft. and an approximate carpet area of this shop is 96 sq. ft.
+* **Facing:** This Retail Shop is facing the main lobby of mall providing higher visibility and footfall to the shop.

+### Exclusive Deal on this Retail Shop
+* Get an exclusive discount of eight lacs and seventy-four thousand rupees.
+* Get a free gold coin on every visit of this shop.
+* Get an additional gift of worth 2,000/- on the first visit of the shop.

+### Benefits of Investing in Retail Shop
+* Real Estate, including retail properties, tends to perform well during inflationary periods.
+As prices rise, so does the value of your property.
+* Retail rents generally have buil-in escalations, which means they increase periodically, helping you keep pace with inflation.
+* If you invest in a retail property located in a thriving commercial area such as Greno West, you may attract successful businesses as tenants.
+As the local economy grows, your property's value and rental income can increase.